-- 6. Notwithstanding this limit of twelve (12) academic course hours per week, faculty members in the Theatre School may teach up to fifteen (15) academic course hours per week. - 7.
-Subject to Article 10.12.C.1. above, in a given academic year, a faculty member may, with his/her consent, teach more than two or three half-course equivalents in one semester (whichever is applicable), provided there is a corresponding reduction in her/his academic course hours in the other semester.
+6. Notwithstanding this limit of twelve (12) academic course hours per week, faculty members in the Theatre School may teach up to fifteen (15) academic course hours per week.

+- 7. Subject to Article 10.12.C.1. above, in a given academic year, a faculty member may, with their consent, teach more than two or three half-course equivalents in one semester (whichever is applicable), provided there is a corresponding reduction in their academic course hours in the other semester.
 The Association will be notified of any such arrangement. - D. The maximum daily teaching span will be seven hours, including a meal period, except that once a week it may be eight hours including a meal period.
 However, by mutual agreement, the daily teaching span may be extended to ten hours to achieve a four day teaching week. - E. A faculty member shall not be required in any academic year to teach more than one full course (one two-semester course) or two half-courses that begin at or after 6 p.m.
-(A course taught on a Saturday shall be deemed equivalent to an evening course as mentioned in this paragraph.) - F. Faculty members will not be required to teach more than two semesters in any academic year.
-Notwithstanding the fact that the non-teaching term is normally Spring-Summer, in any given year by mutual agreement a faculty member may elect the Fall or Winter as a non-teaching term. - G. The University is committed to supporting faculty members through the provision of Academic Assistants and hence the level of support from Academic Assistants (TA/GAs) will, as a minimum, be maintained at the 2015/16 academic year and continue in accordance with current Faculty and departmental practices or as indicated in the departmental teaching standard.
-It is understood that where there is a change in course delivery, enrolment or other similar factors that reduces the need for Academic Assistants, reallocation may be made within individual Faculties. - H. Pre-tenure faculty members in their first year will teach one less half-course than the departmental standard.
+(A course taught on a Saturday shall be deemed equivalent to an evening course as mentioned in this paragraph.)
+Where there are available scheduled courses, a faculty member may request up to two (2) evening courses per academic year as part of their regular normal workload but in no case will this be required. - F. Faculty members will not be required to teach more than two semesters in any academic year.
+Notwithstanding the fact that the non-teaching term is normally Spring-Summer, in any given year by mutual agreement a faculty member may elect the Fall or Winter as a non-teaching term. - G. The University is committed to supporting faculty members through the provision of Academic Assistants and hence the level of support from Academic Assistants (TA/GAs) will, as a minimum, be maintained at the 2015/16 academic year and continue in accordance with current Faculty and Department/School practices or as indicated in the Department/School teaching standard.
+It is understood that where there is a change in course delivery, enrolment or other similar factors that reduces the need for Academic Assistants, reallocation may be made within individual Faculties. - H. Pre-tenure faculty members in their first year will teach one less half-course than the Department/School standard.
 At the pre-tenure member's request this half-course reduction may be deferred to any semester during the probationary period. - I. Notwithstanding the local definition of a course, a member who is assigned three courses in one semester and two in the other semester of an academic year will have fewer assigned academic course hours in the two-course semester than in the three-course semester.
 This provision shall take effect as soon as possible but no later than Fall 2013 term.
 The University will provide the Association with progress reports each term on the affected members and progress in reaching this goal.